-Our ability to generate revenues has been significantly influenced by the growth of assets under management experienced by the investment management industry and by our relative performance within the investment management industry.
-The historical growth of the investment management industry may not continue and adverse economic conditions and other factors, including a protracted or precipitous decline in the financial markets or a change in the acceptance of fees typically charged by industry participants, could affect the popularity of our services or result in clients withdrawing from the markets or decreasing their level and/or rate of investment.
-A decline in the growth of the investment management industry or other changes to the industry that discourage investors from using our services could affect our ability to attract clients or could lead to redemptions of our Funds, Managed Accounts, Managed Companies or Limited Partnerships for reasons that may be unrelated to the performance of our Funds, Managed Accounts, Managed Companies or Limited Partnerships but would result in a decline in our revenues.
+Our ability to generate revenues has been significantly influenced by the growth of Assets Under Management experienced by the investment management industry and by our relative performance within the investment management industry.
+The historical growth of the investment management industry may not continue and adverse economic conditions and other factors, including a protracted or precipitous decline in the Canadian, international or global financial markets or a change in the acceptance of fees typically charged by industry participants, could affect the popularity of our services or result in clients withdrawing from the markets or decreasing their level and/or rate of investment.
+A decline in the growth of the investment management industry or other changes to the industry that discourage investors from using our services could affect our ability to attract clients or could lead to redemptions of our Funds, Managed Accounts, Managed Companies or Limited Partnerships for reasons that may be unrelated to the performance of our Funds, Managed Accounts, Managed Companies or Limited Partnerships but would result in a lower AUM and a decline in our revenues.